Classes at Other Universities

 - Apply to the other institution and send them a copy of your approved Letter of Permission.
 They may also require an official Dalhousie transcript.
 Contact the Registrar's Office at the other institution to confirm their admission and Letter of Permission procedures.

-Did not register for an approved class?
+Did not register for an approved course?